charan-1230/BUY_SELL/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - MongoDB connection string
-- npm or yarn package manager
+- npm package manager

 ### Setup Instructions

 1. **Download the Project**

-   Download the Zip file and Extract it.
-   (you may clone the repo instead)
+   - Download the Zip file and Extract it. (you may clone the repo instead).

 2. **Install Dependencies**
    ```bash